 There are multiple reasons for a negative result.
 First, not all potential pathogens are tested on our panels.
 Our panels are designed to capture the most common causes of infection at a particular anatomic site.
 The value of a negative result provides the information that the most common pathogens for that particular site could be excluded.
 Second, infections in sterile sites such as the bloodstream or synovial fluid have a very low number of organisms, and could be below the limit of detection of our test for a particular target.
 Lastly, the collection of the specimen is key in obtaining an accurate result.
 For example, if a lower respiratory infection is suspected, then the specimen source should be from lower airway secretions instead of a nasopharyngeal (NP) swab.

 The upper respiratory tract is heavily colonized with a variety of bacteria that are part of our natural flora; now being referred to as our microbiota.
 It is now recognized that several bacteria and viruses that cause infections such as otitis media, pharyngitis, and sinusitis can be found in both symptomatic and asymptomatic patients.
-Making a diagnosis of infection is dependent upon getting a comprehensive accounting of the organisms present, associating them with compatible clinical signs, and companion diagnostics.
+Making a diagnosis of infection is dependent upon getting a comprehensive accounting of the organisms present, associating them with compatible clinical signs, and the use of companion diagnostics to better evaluate any infection that may be present.
 The identification of multiple detections may reflect a more problematic course of infection for a patient with significant symptoms.

 While the exact significance of a given combination of detected pathogens is hard to determine, we do know that there is often synergy between pathogens.
 This can be between viruses and viruses, viruses with bacteria, and bacteria with bacteria.
 For example, at least 90% of all pneumonia cases begin with an antecedent viral illness.
 The interaction between multiple organisms (both viruses and bacteria) is the rule rather than the exception.
 As with all diagnostic reports, the provider should consider the results as indication of the presence of the pathogen(s), rather than proof of active infection.
 Considering the reported organism(s) with respect to the clinical presentation to arrive at the diagnosis.